 The U.S. Food and Drug Administration (2015) granted a de novo classification for RELiZORB as an enzyme packed cartridge (product code PLQ; new regulation number 876.5985) and subsequently issued a Class II designation with 510(k) marketing approval.
-It first approved RELiZORB for adults who are partially or completely unable to hydrolyze fats in enteral formula, and recently expanded approval to include children five years and older (U.S. Food and Drug Administration, 2017, 2019).
-RELiZORB is a single-use device with a six-month shelf life.
-It is the only enzyme product to break down fats in enteral formula approved by the Food and Drug Administration.
+RELiZORB is indicated for use with children aged one year and older and adults to hydrolyze fats in enteral formula.
+The expanded indication is based on a retrospective review of real world data suggesting no additional safety concerns in patients aged one to two years old who used RELiZORB in enteral formula as part of their nutrition routine (U.S. Food and Drug Administration, 2025).